NemesisWasAlienToo/CoreKit/README.md

 - DHT:
     - Task queue between Runner and Server-Handler
+    - Server Send and Receive time out
     - Redefine fundamental operation data structures
+    - Multiple values for a key
+    - SendTo needs a version waiting for a response too

+## Doing

+- DHT:
+    - End Callbakc Status
     - Node should perform prev node look up to notify others
     - Node should update its key values after join
-    - End Callbakc Status
-    - Server Send and Receive time out
-    - Runner shared state for multiple operations
-    - Multiple values for a key